vippsas/userinfo-api/userinfo-api-faq.md

 - If a user deletes the Vipps Profile and creates a new one.
 - If a user changes the phone number (in practice: Creates a new Vipps user)

-## If a user removes their consents, is the `sub` still the same?

-Yes, the `sub` provided will be the same when the user logs in again and re-consents.

-## If a user deletes their Vipps Profile and create a new one, is the `sub` still the same?

-No, upon deletion of the Vipps Profile the `sub` is also removed.

-## If a user changes phone number, is the `sub` still the same?

-No, in order to sign up with a new phone number a user will have to delete the Vipps profile on the old phone number.
-When this Vipps profile is deleted, the `sub` is also removed.

 ## Why can I get userinfo after the user has revoked consent?

 During a login or a payment session the user consent to share information if